The National (band): Origin of the band name

-Regarding the band name, the National, Matt Berninger explained this way in a 2007 interview:
+Regarding the band name, the National, Matt Berninger explained in a 2007 interview:

 When anyone's coming up with a band name, it was one of those things.
 We were trying to find a name that didn't mean anything.
 That was sort of devoid of any kind of interpretation and wasn't overly clever.
 It's just very simple.
 And that was the simplest thing we could think of just because it is so...
 You can't walk down the street without seeing the words "The National" something or other somewhere.
 So it was benign and meaningless; that's kind of why we picked it.
 Although that backfired a little bit because we went to Europe—we probably should have thought of this ahead of time—but nationalism has a very right-wing connotation, especially in Germany, France and ... the Nationalists and the National Front and all that kind of stuff.
 So in Germany, we actually had some shows boycotted because they thought we were in someway affiliated with the right-wing conservative neo-Nazi party, which we had to do some press to make sure people realized that we were not associated with the Nazis.
 The band name, it's kind of funny, when we started out, we would probably name it something else, but we're stuck with it, and I'm happy with it.